-Under the Annual Incentive Plan for fiscal year 2017, each Named Executive Officer's target bonus opportunity was expressed as a total dollar amount, with individual target award opportunities ranging from 43% to 81% of base salary (as compared to target award opportunities ranging from 45% to 81% of base salary in fiscal year 2016).
+For fiscal year 2018, each Named Executive Officer's target bonus opportunity was expressed as a total dollar amount, with individual target award opportunities ranging from 44% to 85% of base salary (as compared to target bonus opportunities ranging from 35% to 81% of base salary in fiscal year 2017).
 Target bonus opportunities were determined based on the Compensation Committee's analysis, in part based upon Compensia's research and recommendations, of total cash compensation as described above, with generally higher target levels for the individuals with the most responsibility for the success of the business.
+The fiscal year 2018 target bonus opportunity of each of our Named Executive Officers is set out in the table below entitled "Fiscal Year 2018 Bonus Decisions."